gino2010/cicdtech/pulsar-docker/README.md

 # Apache Pulsar Docker module

-Apache Pulsar Docker module provides Dockerfiles and scripts for RocketMQ.
+Apache Pulsar Docker module provides Dockerfiles and scripts for Pulsar.

 This repository includes the following:

-1. Dockerfile and scripts for RocketMQ run in following 2 scenarios:
+1. Dockerfile and scripts for Pulsar run in following 2 scenarios:
-- RocketMQ runs on single Docker daemon
+- Pulsar runs on standalone Docker daemon
-- RocketMQ runs with docker-compose
+- Pulsar runs with docker-compose

 ## Quick start: Build and run Pulsar with a standalone instance